BelaPlatform/bela_newBlog/docs/_posts/2021-04-22-here-and-now-kelvin-lee.markdown

 author: bela
 ---

 Here + Now is a tactile auditory experience inviting participants to be gentle and focus on the present moment, by directly squeezing the music they hear.
-This project was created by Kelvin Lee.
+This project was created by Kevin Lee.

 <div class="vimeo">
 	<iframe src="https://player.vimeo.com/video/527483800" width="100%" frameborder="0" allow="autoplay; fullscreen; picture-in-picture" allowfullscreen></iframe>